T R U T O N

 Stable NUCs cannot increase in size indefinitely.
 And that is because, as already noted, there is a finite maximum number (maxin) of permanent outphased protons that can exist for an atomic nucleus (NUC) to remain stable.
 And that maxin was found experimentally to be 82 corresponding to the chemical element Lead (in Latin plumbum and denoted with the symbol 82Pb).

 narad Natural radioactivity (narad) begins with atoms whose NUCs contains at least two distant equiphased protons.
 The more equiphased protons an atom has, the more radioactive or instable it becomes.
-As such, narad begins with the next chemical element following the Lead (82Pb) that is the Bismuth (83Bi) which, by being the 1st radioactive element, is extremely weak radioactive.
+Narad begins with the chemical element following Polonium (84Po) because Bismuth (83Bi) that follows Lead (82Pb) is a transitional extremely weak radioactive element.

 F. Soddy